Central Tobacco Research Institute Jobs 2018 Latest Jobs

 Master Degree in Agricultural Science with Specialization in Agronomy/ Soil Science or Graduation in Veterinary Science/ Post Graduation in Animal Science or Post Graduation in Agricultural Science.

-Process of Selection:
+The process of Selection:

 Applied candidates Selection will be based on written test &/ or interview.